department-of-veterans-affairs/vagov-content/pages/disability/how-to-file-claim/when-to-file.md

 <button class="usa-button-unstyled usa-accordion-button" aria-controls="claim-more-benefits">New Claim—File a claim for added benefits or other benefit requests related to an existing service-connected disability.</button>
 <div id="claim-more-benefits" class="usa-accordion-content">

-**You can file a new claim to request:**
+**You can file a new disability claim to request:**
 - More financial support
 - Special monthly payments
 - A shift to Individual Unemployability status (a status given to Veterans who are unable to work because of a disability)<br>
 [Learn more about Individual Unemployability](/disability/eligibility/special-claims/unemployability/).

-Our decision on your new claim will be based only on new evidence (like a doctor's report or medical test results) that you give us to support your claim.
+Our decision on your new disability claim will be based only on new evidence (like a doctor's report or medical test results) that you give us to support your claim.
 We won't consider any evidence you may have given us related to past claims.

 [Find out how to file a claim for disability compensation](/disability/how-to-file-claim/).